Unfortunately, do it wrong, and you may compromise the engine’s performance and lifespan.

-Although an oil change may be a straightforward process, many car owners still get it wrong.
+Although an oil change may be straightforward, many car owners still get it wrong.

-In any case, if you have any doubts about the motor oil change process or are unsure whether you can do a good job, it’s best to request a professional mechanic’s help.
-They’d have the right expertise and tools needed to do a proper and safe oil change.
+If you have doubts about the motor oil change process or are unsure whether you can do a good job, it’s best to request a professional mechanic’s help.
+They’d have the expertise and tools needed to do a proper and safe oil change.

 With that said, here’s the process you should follow to change your oil: